AgentForce-THUMT/AgentForce-THUMT.github.io/cost-desiderata-agent-benchmarks.md

 Motivated by the cost desiderata and categories, we integrate several types of cost that agent benchmarks should take care of into the famous [WebShop](https://webshop-pnlp.github.io/) environment and construct C-WebShop.

 Try out C-WebShop at the live site [here]()!

+TODO: Add a video here.

+The design of C-WebShop integrates the costs from the agent itself, the user to be assisted, and the environment to be interacted with.
+In C-WebShop,
+- The agent's own monetary and time expenditures are measured and meant to be minimized as well.
+- The agent needs to analyze the user's initial profile, tracking and inferring a series of shopping instructions.
+This incurs the cost for agents to align with human intentions.
+- The search results in C-WebShop constantly evolve with the historical click actions because of a reranking sorting mechanism.
+This incurs the cost when agents attempt to explore the environment.

 TODO: Add summarized construction process